-Now it’s time to put together your plan.
+Now it’s time to put together your Summer Plan.
 To make it easier use my Summer Camp at Home Planner.
 It has printables for all the planning stages of your camp to make it a stress-free task.

 You won’t need to search all over the internet to plan your themes or get the checklists you need.
-Just print it out and your ready!
+Just print it out and you’re ready!

 Hopefully, you’re inspired now to use these summer camp-at-home ideas to plan your own Mom Camp.
 Take advantage of all the fun activity ideas to help you create a stress-free and super fun summer with your kids It’s the perfect way to spend quality time together and create great memories.